Yunnan: Railways

 The first railway in Yunnan was the narrow gauge Yunnan–Vietnam Railway built by France from 1904 to 1910 to connect Kunming with Vietnam, then a French colony.
-In Yunnan, the Chinese section of this railway is known as the Yunnan-Hekou Railway and the line gave Yunnan access to the seaport at Haiphong.
-During the Second World War, Britain and the United States began building a railway from Yunnan to Burma but abandoned the effort due to Japanese advance.
+The Chinese section spanned from Kunming to Hekou, entered Vietnamese territory at Lào Cai, and terminated at the seaport of Haiphong.
+During the Second World War, Britain began building a railway from Yunnan to Burma but abandoned the effort due to Japanese advance.

 Due in part to difficult terrain both locally and in surrounding provinces and the shortage of capital for rail construction, Yunnan remained outside of China's domestic rail network until 1966 when the Guiyang–Kunming Railway was completed.
 The line would not enter into operation until 1970, the same year that the Chengdu-Kunming was completed.
 The Nanning–Kunming Railway to Guangxi was completed in 1997, followed by the Neijiang–Kunming Railway in 2001.
 The Panxi Railway, originally built in 1975 to draw coal from neighboring Guizhou, was electrified in 2001 and adds to eastern Yunnan's outbound rail transport capacity.